iterami/Docs.htm/common/js/core.md

 ---

 ### `core_args(args)`
-* Utility function for handling usage and default values of the one arguments object.
+* Utility function for handling usage and default values of the 1 arguments object.

 Arg      | Required? | Notes
 ---------|-----------|------